me16io/RobotFrameworkStyleguide/Robot Framework Styleguide.md

-Table of Contents
+# Table of Contents

-Naming
+- Naming

-- --Test suite names
+  - Test suite names
-- --Test case names
+  - Test case names
-- --Keyword names
+  - Keyword names
-- --Naming setup and teardown
+  - Naming setup and teardown

-Test Case Structure
+- Test Case Structure

-- --Tests and Resources Lay-out
+  - Tests and Resources Lay-out
-- --Workflow tests
+  - Workflow tests

-User keywords
+- User keywords

-Variables
+- Variables

-- --Variable Naming
+  - Variable Naming

-Avoid sleeping
+- Avoid sleeping

+# Robot Framework Coding Style

 #

-# Robot Framework Coding Style

-# Naming
+#### Naming
 **Test suite names**
 - Suite names should be as descriptive as possible.
 - Test Script names should be less than 20 characters.
 - Names are created automatically from file or directory names: